ocurrent/clarke/README.md

 Calculating energy information for an arbitrary machine is challenging.
 Clarke currently offers three approximations:

  - Based on information collected from the CPU
- - Based on information collected using IPMI (for bare-metals servers) *coming soon...*
+ - Based on information collected using IPMI (for bare-metals servers)
  - Based on some user-specified function over time

 None are perfect and more than likely they are all going to under-approximate the amount of energy used.